 - Saunas are quiet.
-Even if you’re with a friend, if you’re in sauna or steam room, you should respect the people around you by enjoying it in peace and silence.
+Even if you’re with a friend, if you’re in sauna or steam room, you should respect the people around you by enjoying your spa day in Prague in peace and silence.

 - You shouldn’t wear bathing suits in the sauna.
 It’s considered unhygienic to steam in a bathing suit that absorbs the toxins you’re sweating out or the chlorine from the pool.

 - Don’t worry, you won’t have to be butt naked either (unless you want to).
-You’ll get a towel and a sheet to lay on and cover you up.
+You’ll get a towel and a sheet to lay on and cover yourself up with.
 But if you’re gonna jump in one of the cooling pools, you’ll probably have to do that in your birthday suit.

-- As you probably noticed, very few saunas have a daily rate.
+- As you probably noticed, very few spas in Prague have a daily rate.
 To be honest, that’s because you probably shouldn’t severely dehydrate your body by spending 6 hours in a room that’s 200°F.